 “Spreading atheism”

-Press freedom
+Press freedom and harassment of activists

 Press freedom is guaranteed by the constitution.
 However, in reality, privately run newspapers face closure for publishing material considered offensive to Islam or threatening to the state.
-Self-censorship is also practiced by journalists to some degree, when they cover issues relating to Sharia or slavery, for example, and activists against slavery have been frequently harassed and persecuted.
+Self-censorship is also practised by journalists to some degree, when they cover issues relating to Sharia or slavery, for example, and activists against slavery have been frequently harassed and persecuted.

 Highlighted cases